 Because project copying (custom and complete) requires opening workspaces, it is possible that if there are a large number of workspaces in a given project that project copy may fail.
 By default, the maximum allowable open workspaces on a given scan server is 50.
 Increase the dispatcher.maxNumberOfOpenedWorkspaces property in the scanEngine.properties file to allow more workspaces to be open at a given time.
 You will need to restart the Tomcat server for this change to take effect.

 Reviewing Vulnerabilities

-This section provides the procedure for doing a security scan by reviewing vulnerabilities.
-The section contains the following topics:
+This chapter provides the procedure for doing a security scan by reviewing vulnerabilities.